 Generate ECDSA Key

-It generates an ECDSA key using the secp384r1 curve and saves it to the private directory for the localhost certificate.
+The script generates an ECDSA key for the Certificate using the secp384r1 curve and saves it to the private directory.

 print_section_header "Generate ECDSA key"